adamgonzls/100-days-of-code/log.md

 1. GatsbyJS (30mins)

 **Thoughts**
 I restarted the GatsbyJS tutorial today.
 I went back to tutorial zero and worked through tutorial one.
 It's good to be back.
 Through the last month and a little before that, I started working with a non-profit and built their website.
 The URL is [phxstartupweek.com](https://phxstartupweek.com).
 This is built on WordPress and I opted to install Gutenberg.
 It's been a good experience.
 This weekend I updated the site to https and there were a few learning experiences with that.
+Later this evening, I finished part-one of the Gatsby tutorial.
+I'm thinking I might use Gatsby to build the TT styleguide.

 **Today's Links:**
 1. [GatsbyJS](https://www.gatsbyjs.org/tutorial/part-one/)